NguyenMaiChiTan/CS114.N21.KHCL/README.md

 # CS114.N21.KHCL
-Machine learning/n
-Github of N13 - the penguins
+Machine learning - Github of N13 - the penguins